Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Introduction

 While image attribution of GMs is both exciting and challenging, our work aims to take one step further with the following observation.
 When different GMs are designed, they mainly differ in their model hyperparameters, including the network architectures ({\it e.g.}, the number of layers/blocks, the type of normalization) and training loss functions.
-If we could map the generated images to the embedding space of model hyperparameters used to generate them, there is a potential to tackle a new problem termed {\em model parsing}, {\it i.e.}, estimating hyperparameters of an {\it unseen} GM from only its generated image (Figure~\ref{fig:teaser}).
+If we could map the generated images to the embedding space of the model hyperparameters used to generate them, there is a potential to tackle a new problem we termed as {\em model parsing}, {\it i.e.}, estimating hyperparameters of an {\it unseen} GM from only its generated image (Figure~\ref{fig:teaser}).
 Reverse engineering machine learning models has been done before by relying on a model's input and output~\cite{14,15}, or accessing the hardware usage during inference~\cite{18,19}.
-To the best of our knowledge, however, reverse engineering has never been explored for GMs, especially with only generated images as input.
+To the best of our knowledge, however, reverse engineering has not been explored for GMs, especially with only generated images as input.

-There are many publicly available GMs that generate images in diverse contents, including faces, digits, and generic objects.
-Our framework is not specific to a particular content.
-To improve the generalization of model parsing, we collect a large-scale fake image dataset.
-It consists of images generated from $100$ GMs, including $81$ GANs, $13$ VAEs and $6$ Adversarial Attack models (AAs).
-While GAN or VAE generates an image by feeding a genuine image or latent code through the network, the AA model modifies a genuine image based on its objectives through back-propagation.
-Despite this difference, we call all these models as GMs for simplicity.
-Each GM generates $1,000$ images, which are included in our dataset.
+There are many publicly available GMs that generate images of diverse contents, including faces, digits, and generic scenes.
+To improve the generalization of model parsing, we collect a large-scale fake image dataset with various contents so that our framework is not specific to a particular content.
+It consists of images generated from $116$ CNN-based GMs, including $81$ GANs, $13$ VAEs, $6$ Adversarial Attack models (AAs), $11$ Auto-Regressive models (ARs) and $5$ Normalizing Flow models (NFs).
+While GANs or VAEs generate an image by feeding a genuine image or latent code to the network, AAs modify a genuine image based on its objectives via back-propagation.
+ARs generate each pixel of a fake image sequentially, and NFs generate images via a flow-based function.
+Despite such differences, we call all these models as GMs for simplicity.
+For each GM, our dataset includes $1,000$ generated images.
 We use each model's hyperparameters, including network architecture parameters and training loss types, as the ground-truth for model parsing training.
 We propose a framework to peek inside the black boxes of these GMs by estimating their hyperparameters from the generated images.
-Unlike the closed set setting in~\cite{11}, we venture into quantifying the generalization ability of our method in parsing {\it unseen} GMs.
+Unlike the closed-set setting in~\cite{11}, we venture into quantifying the generalization ability of our method in parsing {\it unseen} GMs.